PeterNaydenov/morph/README.md

 ## Credits
 '@peter.naydenov/morph' was created and supported by Peter Naydenov.

+## Contributing

+Issues and pull requests are welcome.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

+## Security

+Found a vulnerability?
+Please follow the disclosure process in [SECURITY.md](SECURITY.md) — do not file a public issue.

 ## License
-'@peter.naydenov/morph' is released under the MIT License.
+'@peter.naydenov/morph' is released under the [MIT License](LICENSE).